AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/54_Case/req.rst

-A CASE statement starts with a *header* that introduces the controling expression, followed by zero or more CASE alternatives and zero or one OTHERS alternative.
-Each alternative contains other statements.
+A CASE statement starts with a *header* that introduces the controlling expression, followed by zero or more CASE (**when**) alternatives and zero or one OTHERS alternative.
+Each alternative contains one or more statements.

 In addition to the common requirements that apply to the nested statements, CASE statement headers that are never reached shall be reported uncovered.